ashiq24/CoDA-NO/README.md

 We thank the reviewer for pointing this out.
 The obstacles in generating data using traditional solvers are discussed in [1,2].
 We will add these citations in the revised manuscripts.

-> On the Motivation of Each of the Model's Components and Difference with Existing Self-Attention
+> On the Motivation of Each of the Model's Components, Difference with Existing Self-Attention and Novelty

 The motivation of the CoDA-NO layer is discussed in the paragraph “Permutation Equivariant Neural Operator” [line 183].
 We aim to develop a model that can seamlessly adapt from single-physics to multi-physics.
 For this, the model should be able to handle an arbitrary number of variables (codomain) and need to be equivariant with respect to the ordering variables (codomains).
 As the attention mechanism is a set operation, we design a new neural operator layer that employs the attention mechanism among all the co-domains (or variables), treating each PDE as a set of interacting variables.